Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 **Get Transformation Debug Log**

+TODO
+* Identify the repo log4j settings to set. **Any other?**
+* Talk about the bits of the Support Tools section of the Alfresco Admin Tool that have not been deprecated, and how to use it to work out if your transforms have been created.  **Doesn't seem to show the new transformer?**

 ### Migrating a Legacy Transformer into a T-Engine

+> It is assumed that the reader is familiar with creating and configuring a new T-Engine as described [here](#developing-and-debugging-t-engines).

 This section will describe how to migrate custom synchronous transformers created for Alfresco Content Repository (ACS) prior to version 6.2, to new asynchronous out of process T-Engines.
 The pre 6.2 transformers will be referred to as *legacy transformers*.

+A custom legacy transformer would typically be packaged as an Alfresco Module Package (AMP).
+The AMP would contain Java classes, Spring context files with new transformer beans and any additional configuration required by the new transformer.
+The new out of process approach using T-Engines provides means to decouple ACS and transformers.
+This allows for decoupled releases as well as greater separation between the ACS codebase and custom transformer code.
+This also means that there is no longer the need to use AMPs in order to provide Spring context files or to override beans in ACS in order to introduce new transformers.
+New transformers will be added to ACS by creating and configuring a new T-Engine.

 Legacy transformers are implemented by extending a now deprecated class `org.alfresco.repo.content.transform.AbstractContentTransformer2`.
 This implementation requires the legacy transformer to define functionality by implementing 2 abstract methods `isTransformableMimetype` and `transformInternal`.

+#### Migrating isTransformableMimetype
 ```java
 public boolean isTransformableMimetype(String sourceMimetype, String targetMimetype, TransformationOptions options)
 ```